 “The water waves shone in aqua, the light pours down through the traditional-style railings…” It was a model we built out of recycled materials for the new complex on our campus.
 The waves were tailored from discarded Sprite bottles and the buildings were made out of used cardboard.

 The complex was originally designed by a disciple of Ieoh Ming Pei.
-Inspiration coming from Chinese classical gardens, it not only reserves the slanting roofs and enclosed courtyards but also what I call “a mooring point in space.”
+Inspiration coming from Chinese classical gardens, it not only reserves the slanting roofs and enclosed courtyards but also visual trick I call “a mooring point in space.”

 During my childhood, I liked to wander around Suzhou’s historic gardens, among one of which there was a lake with a bridge at one end.
 While viewed from a certain angle, the lake seemed to extend behind the bridge and then into the bamboo forest.
 Here, everything builds upon each other visually.
 When I look through a floral window or walk along an ambulatory, it gives a sense of infinity for the path winding into jungles.